Flank/flank/docs/onboarding/contribution.md

 #### Tigers
 If you are starting work on a tiger, always consider sharing some work with someone from the team, for more details see `Buddy system` section.
-Typically, every tiger brings some common tasks like:
+Typically, every tiger brings some common things to do like:
 * Pull request with proper description which typically may contain the following information:
     * description
     * user story